Skip to main content

 Overview of the K12 Program

 The Chronic Pain and Fatigue Research Center at the University of Michigan is the administrative home for the HEAL National K12 Clinical Pain Career Development Award (HEAL K12).
-Awards provide a minimum of 75% salary support plus fringe benefits, and $50,000/year in research support costs, for up to 3 years.

 Eligibility

-• The candidate must aspire to be a clinical pain researcher housed within any educational or health services institution in the US that has resources to conduct clinical research.
+• The candidate must aspire to be a clinical pain researcher housed within any educational or health services institution in the U.S. that has resources to conduct clinical research.

-• Scholars must be citizens or non-citizen nationals of the US or have been lawfully admitted for permanent residence at the time of appointment.
+• Scholars must be citizens or non-citizen nationals of the U.S. or have been lawfully admitted for permanent residence at the time of appointment.

 • The department or division Chair of the candidates’ home institution must commit to providing the candidate a minimum of 75% protected time for this training.